 My father had survived the horrors of World War I in the trenches and had become a sergeant in the 1st London Rifles in charge of a Lewis machine gun team.
 During WW2 he worked in a factory but at night he was a member of the Home Guard.
 I entered our front room one day to find a Lewis machine gun there – an enormous gun to my child’s eyes!
-One day, in the later stages of the War, my friend and I were in the park to the rear of our house when we saw a V1 flying bomb – a doodlebug as it was colloquially known – flying overhead – making its unique sound – due to its pulse jet engine.
+One day, in the later stages of the War, my friend and I were in the park to the rear of our house when we saw a V1 flying bomb – a doodlebug as it was colloquially known – flying overhead – making its unique sound due to its pulse jet engine.
 We watched it disappear into the distance.
 The V1 was the first of Hitler’s terror weapons – V for Vengeance!
+Although our fighter aircraft could and did shoot them down, it was a dangerous practice as the explosion could damage , even destroy the fighter.
+It was then discovered that flying in very close formation, the fighter pilot could position his wingtip just under the wing of the V1 with the result that the V1 would roll over and crash.
 Later we had the V2 – an intercontinental missile from which there was no defence since its flight time from the mainland coast of Europe was only 4 minutes.
 Fortunately, the third Vengeance weapon, the V3, was destroyed in its infancy by Allied bombers!
-Ardleigh Green school, a mile and a half from ours, was flattened, either by a V1 or a V2, and the children had a short holiday.
+Ardleigh Green school, a mile and a half from ours, was flattened by a V1 and the children had a short holiday.
 Our school, the Harold Wood County Primary, survived with only the tiniest of damage to the headmaster’s study and we did not get a holiday.
 Such is the unfairness of war!
 So my very early years were regularly punctuated with the awful wail of air raid sirens but we were never subject to the serious bombing experienced by the population a few miles further west.

-The university air squadrons were part of the RAFVR.
+The university air squadrons were part of the RAFVR and was staffed by RAF officers who instructed on the Chipmunk aircraft.
 We had the rank of Cadet Pilots and the RAF actually paid us for our attendance at the headquarters building in South Kensington and when flying.
+Incidentally, our squadron HQ building in Princes Street was right next door to the Iranian Embassy where, some years later, the SAS would perform one of their most notable exploits!
 When I joined, the squadron was based at RAF Biggin Hill with Chipmunk aircraft.
 I still remember my first night.
 After checking in at the Officer’s Mess, I waited for an orderly to light the fire in my room.
 After he left I soaked in the occasion.
 There was I, a nobody from nowhere, occupying a room in which some of the greatest heroes of the Second World War had spent time.
 Some of these brave men would have left the room during the day and later a fellow officer would have entered to collect personal effects!
 I felt very humble but also exhilarated at my good fortune.
+In my opinion, only Bomber Command crews deserved higher praise, with the odds so stacked against them.
+The total number who joined Bomber Command was 120,000.
+Of every 100 airmen 45 were killed, 6 were seriously wounded, 8 became Prisoners of War, and only 41 escaped unscathed (at least physically)!

 My instructor was a certain Flight Lieutenant Roy Pearce.
 He had a keen sense of humour and referred to me as “the dreaded bloody Ashpole”!
 Flying with Roy was always a good experience and I learnt a great deal from him.
 After a few months the squadron was relocated to White Waltham to the west of London.
 During the Summer holidays we were relocated to RAF St Eval one year and RAF St Mawgan the next.
 These were fun times both flying and social.
 On another occasion we were paraded outside the Royal Albert Hall as a guard of honour to the Queen Mother.